steve4744/WhatIsThis/README.md

 WhatIsThis is a lightweight utility plugin aimed at providing block information directly to the player without the need to open a UI.
 This can be helpful in Survival mode to know what a block is without having to break it first, while looking at other people's builds in Creative mode, or exploring the 1.16 nether update.

 Inspired by Forge mods such as WAWLA (What Are We Looking At), WAILA (What Am I Looking At) and HWYLA (Here's What You're Looking At), but without the distraction of the display on the screen constantly, and without utilising PlayerMoveEvent.
-Simply by right-clicking the block with a STICK (default) or running command /wt while looking at a block, the block type and the items it drops will be briefly displayed on the side of the screen.
+Simply by right-clicking the block with a STICK (default) or running command `/wt` while looking at a block, the block type and the items it drops will be briefly displayed, either on the side of the screen, on the BossBar or ActionBar.

-You must have a clear view of the block being looked at when running the /wt command.
+You must have a clear view of the block being looked at when running the `/wt` command.
 The range is currently set to 10 blocks - I plan to make this configurable in a future release.
-Both options can be used underwater as well as on land.
+Both options can be used under water as well as on land.

-The ability to right-click with an item can be disabled in the config.yml, or can be toggled on/off with the /wt toggleclick command.
+The ability to right-click with an item can be disabled in the _config.yml_, or can be toggled on/off with the `/wt toggleclick` command.

 The item used to select the block is also configurable.
 The default item is a STICK.
 Any item can be used, although the plugin does not cancel any events that might be triggered by right-clicking with the item such as a "block place" event or opening a door or chest, so it doesn't interfere with the normal mechanics of the game.